sts10/generated-wordlists/readme.markdown

 ## Related projects

+* [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists) are a set of more polished word lists I have made.
-In a separate project, I made some [word lists optimized for inputting into smart TVs](https://github.com/sts10/remote-words).
+* I have also created some [word lists optimized for inputting with TV remotes or video game controllers](https://github.com/sts10/remote-words).

 ## On licensing/usage